atweiden/finn/doc/Syntax.md

 § "Secret Sauce" /finn/share/recipes.finn
 ```

-This type of Sectional Inline can appear inside and outside of Sectional
+This type of Include can appear inside and outside of Sectional
 Blocks.
 However, if it appears outside of a Sectional Block, it must:

 - appear at the very top of the Finn source document, or
 - appear following a blank line, horizontal rule or comment block, or
-- appear as part of a consecutive series of Sectional Inlines separated
+- appear as part of a consecutive series of Includes separated by newline
-  by newline

 #### Inter-file By File Path

-In this flavor of Inter-file Sectional Inline, the contents of an
+In this flavor of Inter-file Include, the contents of an entire file
-entire file referenced by path are embedded.
+referenced by path are embedded.

 ```finn
 § /finn/cities-in-ca/a-through-f.finn